 For this recipe, look for a young goose (less than 10 pounds).
 Young birds have more tender meat and not quite as much fat to get rid of.
 Even so, this dish balances the natural fattiness of goose with an acidic stuffing of cured sauerkraut, which in turn benefits from the infusion of the goose drippings it receives during roasting.
-The goose is boned out so it trusses easily, and that makes it easier carve at the table (see the sidebar for boning directions).
+The goose is boned out so it trusses easily, and that makes it easier carve at the table (see below for boning directions).
 The leg bones are left in, so it still makes a nice presentation on the holiday table.
 Normally, we don’t truss big birds like turkey, but it makes sense with goose that’s had its thigh bones removed.

 This recipe is reprinted with permission from Fire It Up: 400 Recipes for Grilling Everything by Andrew Schloss and David Joachim.
 This book is full of recipes for grilling unusual meats like goat, bison, elk, venison, goose, and ostrich.